Szum123321/window_title_changer/README.md

 All of above applies to _WindowTitleChanger_ directory inside your game config.

 Feel free to use this mod inside your modpack!

+And here's a link to my [discord channel](https://discord.gg/ktasEy4)